Week 9 NFL score predictions, best bets today: Expert reveals picks for every game

 Don't cheat: which two NFL teams currently have the longest active winning streaks headed into Week 9?
 Hint: both are led by second-year quarterbacks who both wear the number 10.
 Answer: the New England Patriots and Denver Broncos, who are both 6-2 and atop their respective divisions.
 During New England's winning streak, they've held all five opponents to 20 points or less while averaging nearly 31 points per game.

 For the Broncos, it's been a different story having trailed at some point during all five wins.
-This week, the Patriots are 6.5-point favorites against the Falcons, while the Broncos are 1.5-point underdogs at Houston in a game where the over/under is just 39.5.
+This week, the Patriots are 5.5-point favorites against the Falcons, while the Broncos are 1.5-point underdogs at Houston in a game where the over/under is just 39.5, which is four points lower than any other Week 9 contest.
 Can both teams continue their recent hot play and remain atop the AFC East and AFC West divisions respectively?
 Before making any Week 9 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.